simoninithomas/unity_ml_agents_course/Chapter 1 WallJump/readme.md

 # Chapter 1: WallJump

-The article is not published yet 🚧
+The article " An introduction to Unity ML-Agents" is published [here](https://towardsdatascience.com/an-introduction-to-unity-ml-agents-6238452fcf4c)

 You can see the agent performing after 300,000 training timesteps [here](https://youtu.be/BeVhuZNW1pM).